cloudflare/workerd/src/workerd/jsg/README.md

 ```

 While these *appear* the same as the prototype properties, it is important to note that they are
-defined on the `this` object and not the prototype.
+defined on the `this` object and not on the prototype.
 This means that they cannot be overridden in subclasses.

 ```js
 class MyFoo extends Foo {